 And if you liked this article, sign up for the monthly features newsletter.
 A handpicked selection of stories from Carthage Magazine, delivered to your inbox.

-Nermine Nejima- 23 years old, an energetic and ambitious Business student at Tunis Business School and a former exchange student at the State University of New York at Plattsburgh, United Stated.
-Majoring in Marketing and minoring in Business Analytics, organizer of more than 10 national and international events, and have 3-years of experience in different disciplines like Marketing, Public Relations, Translation, and Coordination.
+Nermine Nejima- 23 years old, an energetic and ambitious student at Tunis Business School and a former exchange student at the State University of New York at Plattsburgh, United States.
+Majoring in Marketing and minoring in Business Analytics, organizer of more than 10 national and international events, with an experience in communication, Translation, and Coordination.